not-sekiun/PyIris/ROADMAP.md

 end lol).
 Details are still hazy although the prototype is mostly finished I may need to ensure backend stability/ optimization before rolling out the release [Added 4/26/2020]~~ This is kinda screwed since im changing a whole bunch of stuff at once.
 I may or may not decide to add a GUI at this point I dont know.
 - Figure out how to dynamically load python modules.
 Not sure if this is possible at all.
 If so, it may completely change the entire course of this project.
 Will do more research and look into it.
-[Added 4/26/2020]
+[Added 4/26/2020] update [9/6/2021] : distributed computing with rpyc might be the answer here